MASS TIMES

 Read More

-"But suddenly I heard the words, 'Say the chaplet.'
-I understood that the soul needed the special help of prayers and great mercy," St. Faustina writes.
+"The crusade day, which is the fifth of the month, happened to fall on the First Friday of the month.
+This was my day for keeping watch before the Lord Jesus," St. Faustina writes.
 Listen in as Fr.
 Joseph Roesch, MIC, reads from this modern spiritual classic.
 To order a copy of the Diary of Saint Maria Faustina Kowalska, visit ShopMercy.org.
-Support our Ministries here.

 Read More